 Tracking Success

+Defining Success

+Success of this Research Plan is meeting some, if not all, of the work defined above for the coastal urban watersheds and developing shared, research-based, numeric targets for Vision 2034.
+Pursuing opportunistic science is not necessary for success, however, funded opportunistic projects should be well-documented.
+Deliverables from this Research Plan include detailing the environmental and restoration success stories for the region, particularly in the coastal urban watersheds, creating clean avenues to continue improvement while addressing user conflicts, and developing Vision 2034 numeric targets with appropriate monitoring.
+This story will also include broadening partnerships with experts in all avenues of science, management, advocacy, and community organizations.

+Prior to this plan, NBEP’s CCMP and Status and Trends Report (most recently, State of Narragansett Bay and Its Watershed) were not developed or implemented in coordination with each other.
+These documents also did not fully cover the environmental and socioeconomic challenges of the Study Area, instead focusing mostly on the environmental issues in Narragansett Bay.
+The Status and Trends Report did not always track how the partnership met the goals outlined in the CCMP.
+Integrating and expanding the geographic reach of these plans with other National Estuary Program required plans (including research, monitoring, habitat restoration, finance, and engagement) would create better coordination across the partnership united under one vision and mission.
+This integration would encourage the creation, updating, and monitoring of environmental and socioeconomic indicators and targets and allow NBEP to report fully on progress.

+Indicators & Metrics

 NBEP will endeavor to track success over time through two avenues: (1) how well NBEP and its partners implement the Research Plan and (2) how well individual projects meet/achieve the outcomes of the Research Plan.

 Currently, NBEP uses 24 environmental indicators that describe the stressors to the region (such as population growth, nutrient loading, land use, and chemical pollutants) and associated environmental conditions.
 The condition indicators describe how the environment responds to these stressor indicators.
 Indicators are topics that allow NBEP to evaluate key stressors to the region, assess condition, describe trends, and look ahead towards potential future changes.
 Metrics are specific subtopics and associated data that inform the full indicator.
 NBEP uses metrics to evaluate the trends and provide information for future changes.

 The metrics used to track how well the Research Plan is implemented are organized by NBEP’s core services: